TheSirus69/Mania/README.md

-This is my discord bot Mania, I am currently working on this project on the side.
-I am still kinda new to this development path so bear with me!
-The repo above is the ticket function for the bot.
-Feel free to use!
+# Mania - Discord Bot

+Mania is a General Multi-purpose Discord bot, this bot it free to use by anyone!

+Please feel free to help build this bot!

-Please let me know of any optimizations / improvements I can make as I am new to discord bot development!
+Let me know of any bugs / improvements I can make by making a bug report!